-This document serves as the safe play protocol for attending Mad Dogs Cricket Club games.
+This document serves as the safe play protocol for attending Mad Dogs Cricket Club activities including games.
 It has been written by the club’s Executive Committee to be in-compliance with local, state and federal rulings related to the global COVID-19 pandemic.
 These guidelines are non-negotiable and are in immediate effect until further notice is given by the Executive Committee.

 All participants in Mad Dogs Cricket Club games (members, guests and opponents – adults and juniors) are mandated to comply with the rules outlined in this document.
 Violation of these rules will put at risk the participant’s further involvement in the Club’s official activities.

 All forms of social gathering carry a degree of risk in the COVID-19 pandemic.
 The Club’s goal is to minimize those risks by advising participants on how to behave at games.
 The Club’s members must rely on one another to act responsibly and with respect for each other’s health, at all times.

 To be eligible for selection and participation in activities for the 2022 season, all participants are required to sign their agreement with the release waiver issued by the Mad Dogs Cricket Club.
 Anyone who does not sign the waiver will not be allowed to take part in Club events until further notice by the Executive Committee.

 The waivers are accessible to all on the internet by clicking on the following URL (mobile friendly) https://forms.gle/HXdqZoXnq53Um9xT9.

 When requested, all participants gathering at the ground must add their name and contact details to a Club-provided sign-in sheet that will serve as a simple method for contact tracking.